v-pbartley/openhack-mc4h/Challenge-08/Readme.md

-#  Challenge 8 - Debugging, Operations, and Maintenance (Instructor Lead Training)
+#  Challenge-08 - Debugging, Operations, and Maintenance (Instructor Lead Training)

 ## Introduction

-Welcome to Challenge 8!
+Welcome to Challenge-08!

 **Note: To actively follow the steps in this challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription.** Given that most participants do not have this access, this is an instructor-lead training module.